Children Lost to Fatal Motor Vehicle Accidents: A Look at the Latest Data & StatisticsMarch 20, 2018

 Over the past decade, motor vehicle accidents have been the number one cause of death among children 14 and younger.1 Tragically, there are no signs of this trend reversing, according to the latest data from regulators at the National Highway Traffic Safety Administration (NHTSA).2

 In fact, according to NHTSA’s most recent findings:

 - Since 2015, child motor vehicle crash deaths have increased by about 8 percent.

 - Texas leads the nation in fatal auto crashes involving children.

-Revealing more about the NHTSA’s latest findings, the following shares some key facts and data about the incidence and causes of fatal traffic accidents involving children.
+Revealing more about NHTSA’s latest findings, the following shares some key facts and data about the incidence and causes of fatal traffic accidents involving children.

 Hurt in a Car Crash?

-You are also encouraged to contact the Amaro Law Firm for a free, no obligations consultation and important answers about your recovery options.
+You are encouraged to contact the Amaro Law Firm for a free, no obligations consultation and important answers about your recovery options.
 Free mobile and virtual consultations are available to those who cannot visit our offices.

 New NHTSA Statistics on Deadly Motor Vehicle Accidents Involving Children